idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 // Create the dAG
 await idosGrantee.createBySignature({
-  // These values need to be the same you used to generate the singed message owner, grantee, dataId,
+  // These values need to be the same you used to generate the signed message owner, grantee, dataId,